FLIP/APIC Fluid Object

-The Domain object is a FLIP (Fluid Implicit Particle) solver for the simulation of fluids, gases, smoke, fire, etc.
+The Domain object is a FLIP (Fluid Implicit Particle) and APIC (Affine Particle-in-Cell) solver for the simulation of fluids.

-For details of how to use the FLIP solver and the XP Material for volume rendering, see the main Volume Rendering page.
+For details of how to use the FLIP/APIC solver see the main Volume Rendering page.

-Note that this is quite different from the SPH fluids object also present in X-Particles.
+Note that this is quite different from the SPH fluids and FluidFX objects also present in X-Particles.

 For the buttons at the bottom of the interface and the 'Groups Affected' tab, please see the 'Common interface elements' page.